darienmt/darienmt.github.io/_posts/2016-03-08-advent-of-code-day-08.markdown

 The solution is the sum of all the character in code minus the sum of all the character in the string for the puzzle output.

-The solution could be to eliminate the first and last quote, and substitute the scaped characters representation with a single arbitrary character.
+The solution could be to eliminate the first and last quote, and substitute the escaped characters representation with a single arbitrary character.
 The resulting string will be the string characters.
-Subtracting it length from the original string will give us the difference we want on on string, and then we need to sum all the differences to find the solution:
+Subtracting its length from the original string will give us the difference we want on string, and then we need to sum all the differences to find the solution:

 {% gist 76f4394140994b2f979d %}